-This will be an amazing journey, full of highs and lows.
-Here's some topics/articles to read through as you mentally prep yourself to begin class:
+Going through this course is a fantastic journey, full of highs and lows.
+To get you started, here are some topics/articles to read through as you mentally prep yourself to begin class:

-This is very important on your growth here with SDG and beyond.
-Asking questions is something that will happen on a regular basis.
-Learn how to ask the right questions.
+Ask good questions is very important on your growth here with SDG and beyond.
+Asking questions is something happens on a regular basis.
+Perhaps it has been a while since you've been in an active learning environment.
+Being comfortable, and effective, with asking questions is an essential skill for making the most of your time with us.
+Read this article below to learn how to ask the right questions.

 Learn how to adapt to the fast pace